esthesis-iot/esthesis-edge/esthesis-edge-docs/Writerside/topics/Modules-Dev.md

 Under `_dev/rest-test/modules/enedis` you can find several REST requests you can use to interact with the Enedis API of esthesis EDGE, allowing you to register sandbox devices, initiate data fetch, etc.

+## Fronius

+In case you have no real Fronius devices, you can use mock servers to simulate the Fronius Solr API.
+All the Solar API requests and responses are availabe in its official documentation.
+Please check the [Fronius Module](Fronius.md) for the official documentation.